NerdiOrg/PublicBank/README.md

 ### Constructor

 The `constructor` is a special function that is executed during the creation of the contract and cannot be called afterwards.
-It is payable, which means it can receive Ether.
-The constructor sets the `bankName` and calls the `deposit` function.
+The constructor sets the `bankName`.
+In the future this could be used to have multiple banks or departments on 1 contract.

 ### Receive Function